 I wanted to be involved in airport operations.

-I have always loved airports and airplanes and often went to parks near airports to play.
-I also had “working in airport operations” on my list of things I wanted to do in my life, so when I was introduced to a job within the airport, I made the decision to leave my longtime job and joined the company.
+I’ve always been fond of airports and airplanes, and I frequently visited a park near the airport when I was younger.
+Additionally, “working in airport operations” was on my list of things I wanted to do in life, so when I was introduced to a job at the airport, I made the decision to leave my long-time job and join the company.

 What attracts you to your current position?